nest/nest-simulator/doc/userdoc/contribute/styleguide/styleguide.rst

 If the text of a list forms an incomplete sentence, do not end with period.

-If the entire bullet/numbered list belongs to a sentence, end each item with a comma and the second-last item with ", and."
+If the entire bullet/numbered list belongs to a sentence, end each item with a comma and the second-last item with ", and".
 If the last item is the end of the sentence, end it with a period.
 Otherwise, use the punctuation required to correctly connect to the remainder of the sentence.